 I like Checkout 51.
 Try it for free now!
 Caddle is also great for Canadians!
 You’ll get $1 just for signing up and using the promocode MNCJQI7HIQ.

 - Buy discounted grocery gift cards.
 You might be able to find them on gift card resell sites for 1%-3.5% off or more.

 I get gift cards on the trading site Bunz.
 You can list your unwanted items and trade for other people’s unwanted items, which sometimes include gift cards!
 Get $1 just for signing up HERE!

 - Plan your meals for the week.
 This can help you avoid grabbing takeout because you have nothing planned, and it can help make sure you buy what you need to make complete meals, instead of forgetting key ingredients and having to waste time going back to the store.

-- Plan your meals to coordinate in order to use similar ingredients so none goes to waste.
+- Plan your meals to use similar ingredients so none goes to waste.

 - Look at flyers to compare prices.
 If your store offers competitor price matching, bring the competitor’s flyer and get the lowest price matched!